Zaddyp/YARD/README.md

 * Visual Polish from external libraries - Lottie

 **Optional Nice-to-have Stories**
 * Delete Account - Privacy
+   * Not the most efficient solution.
+I plan on making it more effective by using an API that can bulk delete all posts assigned to a user id.
 * beautifying the app for better UI/UX
 * log out
 * Google fonts for app font